Dave Krieg: Arizona Cardinals

 The Arizona Cardinals rewarded Krieg for his 1994 performance by signing him to be their starting quarterback in 1995.
 However, operating behind a porous offensive line, Krieg had another inconsistent year.
 Again, his passer rating told the tale: 3 horrible games (below 50), 4 mediocre ones (50s and 60s), 5 good efforts (70s and 80s), and 4 outstanding performances (90s or better).
 However, even Krieg's good games rarely resulted in Cardinals victories.
 The team went 4–12, which resulted in head coach Buddy Ryan and Krieg losing their jobs.

 Chicago Bears

-In 1996, the Chicago Bears signed Krieg to back up Erik Kramer.
-Although Kramer's poor play contributed to the Bears' feeble 1–3 beginning, Coach Dave Wannstedt allowed him to continue starting until an injury sidelined him for the remainder of the season.
-Krieg – by then 38 years old – came off the bench and helped rally an injury-wracked Bears team to a respectable 6–6 finish.
-Statistically, Krieg's performance was inconsistent: his passer rating ranged from subpar (4 games below 60) to mediocre (2 games in the 60s) to good (3 games in the 80s and 90s) to outstanding (3 games over 100).
+In 1996, the Chicago Bears signed Krieg to back up Erik Kramer, who started until a week four injury sidelined him for the remainder of the season.
+Krieg, 38 years old, came off the bench and helped rally an injury-wracked Bears team to a 6–6 finish.
+Statistically, Krieg's performance was inconsistent: his passer rating varied from 4 games below 60, 2 games in the 60s, 3 games in the 80s and 90s, to 3 games over 100.